Deborah Kelley: Early life and education

 Kelley was born in 1958 and grew up in Bellevue, Washington.
 Her father died right when she finished high school, which required her to work full-time to put herself through college.
 Her sister, brother, and Kelley were all first-generation college students.

 Kelley earned her Bachelors degree in 1983 and Masters of Science degree in 1987 in geology from the University of Washington.
 She completed her Ph.D. in Geological Sciences from Dalhousie University in 1990.
 Her dissertation is titled Fluid Circulation in a Submarine Paleohydrothermal System, Troodos Ophiolite, Cyprus: Fluid Inclusion Evidence for Deep-Seated Circulation of Brines in the Oceanic Crust and was completed under the supervision of Paul Robinson.
-Kelley did postdoctoral research at the Woods Hole Oceanographic Institution starting in 1990 before moving back to Seattle in 1992, where she finished up her postdoctoral research at the University of Washington through 1995.
+Kelley did postdoctoral research at the Woods Hole Oceanographic Institution starting in 1990 before moving back to Seattle in 1992, where she finished her postdoctoral research at the University of Washington through 1995.